ST3 General Surgery Interview Preparation and Essential Reading

 - Review and learn all the model answers on this website and practice saying them out loud.

-- Practice all the interview stations under timed conditions.
+- Practise the interview stations in our question bank under timed conditions.

 - Give each other feedback based on the Pendleton model so that you can learn from each other.

-- Nearer the interview, practice under timed conditions that are stricter than the formal interview e.g. 2 minutes reading time for the abstract as this will force you to extract the necessary information very quickly.
+- Nearer the interview, practice under timed conditions that are stricter than the formal interview.

 - Log in to the website using your username and password